Search through more than a hundred articles on every aspect of User.com

 The module works very similarly to webhooks, but instead of triggering when a message is sent, it is used if any other conditions are met.
 You can send all user data to a specific URL.

-• URL - here we can add our own endpoint that will be used to connect to the selected application.
-What's more, if you specify pairs of variable <> value as a parameter directly in this URL, we can send these values as Query strings (values can also be handled by snippet tags, but this is only possible with the HTTP - GET method)
+• URL - in the URL section, you can specify your own endpoint to establish a connection with the selected application.
+You can also insert specific data points into the URL as query strings by using variable-value pairs (values can also be handled by snippet tags, but this is only possible with the HTTP - GET method).

 {